Many young adults in America don't know what's going on in the world because they feel they don't have time to keep track of global news.

 We started by setting up the back-end, since that was the focus of the course.
 Because of the time constraints of the course, we iterated directly on the front-end code as we refined the interface.

 To test each iteration, we conducted usability studies with students.
-We asked them to explore the application, and used their actions and comments to evaluate how useful the tool was in helping them explore and contextualize world news meaningfully.
+We asked them to explore the application with the goal of understanding global current events.
+We wanted to know how useful the tool was in helping them explore and contextualize news meaningfully.

 1. Since people prefer one trusted News Stories, we pulled from a curated list of top world stories from the New York Times